 The University Chancellors Council (UCC) has conducted research into legislative changes introduced since 2010 that have had an affect on governing bodies within Australian universities (Legislative Changes Affecting the Governance of Australian Universities) .
 This research also includes a comparison of the composition of governing bodies within Australian universities as they currently stand.
 This research is updated on a regular basis, with updates triggered by a change in legislation or a change in the composition of a university’s governing body.

-In 2010, Universities Australia developed the ‘Voluntary Code of Best Practice for the Governance of Australian Universities‘ .
+In 2010, Universities Australia developed the ‘Voluntary Code of Best Practice for the Governance of Australian Public Universities‘ .
 This was endorsed by the University Chancellors Council in 2010, and then by the Ministerial Council for Tertiary Education and Employment in 2011.
+The Voluntary Code was amended at the Universities Australia and University Chancellors Council joint meeting on the 15th May 2018.